adrianbparra/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+To persist authentication information across requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the password for us t save the hashed password

 - [ ] What does bcrypt do to slow down attackers?

+Has an algorithm that hashes the information multiple times that means an attacker needs to have the hash, know the algorithm used, and how many rounds were used to generate the hash in the first place.

 - [ ] What are the three parts of the JSON Web Token?

+The header, payload, and signature

 ## Minimum Viable Product